 - Bicyclists should be visible and predictable.
 Wear reflective clothing at night and always ride where drivers can see you.
 Don’t swerve between parked cars.

 - Wear a helmet when riding a bicycle.
-Properly fitted helmets are an important safeguard against brain injuries, the most common cause of bicycle-related fatalities.
+Properly fitted helmets are an essential safeguard against brain injuries, the most common cause of bicycle-related fatalities.

 - Always remain alert and avoid distractions, whether on a bike or in a car.

-If a bicycle-related crash does occur, remember, it’s illegal to flee the scene.
+If a bicycle-related crash does occur, remember that it’s illegal to flee the scene.
 One AAA Foundation report found that hit-and-run crash deaths are on the rise, and most (65 percent) of the victims of these fatal hit-and-run crashes are pedestrians or bicyclists.
-Motorists involved in a bicycle-related crash should remain on scene, assist the injured and call 911.
+Motorists involved in a bicycle-related crash should remain on the scene, assist the injured and call 911.

-During a survey of Ohio bicyclists, more than 81 percent said they had broken down while riding their bicycles.
-That’s why AAA Ohio offers Bicycle Breakdown Service, standard with any AAA Ohio membership.
+In a survey of Ohio bicyclists, more than 81 percent said they had broken down while riding their bicycles.
+AAA Ohio offers Bicycle Breakdown Service, standard with any AAA Ohio membership.

-Members who experience a bicycle breakdown (flat tire, broken chain, etc.) while riding in AAA Ohio Auto Club’s territory can call AAA, make their way to the nearest accessible road and a service truck will transport them and their bicycle where they need to go.
+Members who experience a bicycle breakdown (flat tire, broken chain, etc.) while riding in AAA Ohio Auto Club’s territory can call AAA and make their way to the nearest accessible road.
+A service truck will arrive and transport them and their bicycle where they need to go.

 AAA provides more than 58 million members with travel-, insurance-, financial- and automotive-related services.
 Since its founding in 1902, AAA has been a leader and advocate for the safety and security of all travelers.
-AAA clubs can be visited online at AAA.com.
+Visit AAA.com to review all of our membership levels and benefits.